eclipse-biscuit/biscuit/SPECIFICATIONS.md

   - `bool`
   - `set`
   - `null`
 - *external* call: implementation-defined, allows the datalog engine to call out to a function provided by the host language.
-The external call name is an interned string, stored in the symbol table (v6 only)
+The external call name is an interned string, stored in the symbol table (v3.3+)

 Here are the currently defined binary operations: